Bachelor of Science in Kinesiology

 KINE 2540Field Work in Physical Education and Adapted Physical Education2

-KINE 2612Teaching/Coaching Principles for Swimming2
+KINE 2612Teaching/Coaching Principles for Swimming and Aquatics2

 KINE 2630Teaching/Coaching Principles for Individual/Dual Sport3